crotwell/TauP/src/doc/sphinx/source/overview.rst

 The latest source is at `GitHub <https://github.com/crotwell/TauP>`_.

-If you find the TauP Toolkit useful, please cite :cite:t:`taupsrl` as well as the `Zenodo DOI <https://zenodo.org/doi/10.5281/zenodo.10794857>`_ for the version you are using.
+If you find TauP useful and would like to cite it, please use the following:

+  Crotwell, H. P., T. J. Owens, and J. Ritsema (1999).
+The TauP Toolkit: Flexible seismic travel-time and ray-path utilities, Seismological Research Letters 70, 154–160.

+  Crotwell, H. P. (2022).
+The TauP Toolkit (2.6.1).
+Zenodo. https://doi.org/10.5281/zenodo.10794858